-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is a gas fire and fireplace within the lounge, and an electric fire and fireplace within the family room.
-Any other fireplaces have been removed.
-Internal decorations Vigually increated internal decorations Visually inspected.
-Internal decorative finishes are generally papered or painted.
-Cellars None.
+Cellars News Cenars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical consumer unit is located within the kitchen.
-Gas None.
+The electrical switch gear is located in a cupboard within the kitchen.
+I am advised that the system is currently disconnected.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.
+The gas meter is located in an external meter box.
+I am advised that the system is currently disconnected.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
 Visible sections of pipework are of copper and PVC materials.
-Sanitary fittings in the cloakroom comprise a coloured suite with low level WC and wash hand basin.
-The bathroom contains coloured low level WC, wash hand basin and bath.
-There is a stainless steel sink unit within the kitchen.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Sanitary fittings in the shower room comprise a suite with low level WC, wash hand basin, bidet and shower cabinet.
+There is a sink unit within the kitchen.
+I am advised that the system is currently drained.
+Heating and hot water Accessible parts of the quotern were visually inspected are at Treating and not water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a 'Worcester' external oil heating boiler.
-This serves water filled steel panelled radiators throughout the house and it also provides domestic hot water.
+There is an 'Ideal' floor mounted gas heating boiler located within the roof space.
+This serves water filled steel panelled radiators throughout the house and also provides domestic hot water.
+The hot water storage tank is also located within the roof space.
+I I am advised that the system is currently drained.

-Drainage Covers etc were not lifted.
+Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is to the main public sewerage system.
+Drainage is assumed to be connected to the mains sewerage system.